Johnson90512/Awesome-Security-Resources/README.md

 [GTFOBins](https://gtfobins.github.io) | A curated list of Unix binaries that can used to bypass local security restrictions in misconfigured systems.
 [Unix Privilege Escalation](https://github.com/pentestmonkey/unix-privesc-check) | Shell script to check for simple privilege escalation vectors on Unix systems.
 **Miscellaneous** |
+[CyberChef](http://icyberchef.com/) | Encoding and decoding tool for a variety of different ciphers.
 [Kali Tools](https://tools.kali.org/tools-listing) | List of all the tools that are pre-installed on Kali linux and an explanation to what they do.
+[Payload All the Things](https://github.com/swisskyrepo/PayloadsAllTheThings) | A list of useful payloads and bypass for Web Application Security and Pentest/CTF.
 [Pentest Checklist](https://github.com/netbiosX/Checklists) | Different Checklists to run through durring a pentest engagement.
-[CyberChef](http://icyberchef.com/) | Encoding and decoding tool for a variety of different ciphers.
+[PWNTools](https://github.com/Gallopsled/pwntools) | CTF framework and exploit development library.
+[Red Team Toolkit](https://github.com/Johnson90512/Red-Teaming-Toolkit) | A collection of open source and commercial tools that aid in red team operations.
+[Various Pentest Tools](https://github.com/trickster0?tab=repositories) | Pentesting tools from a pentester.

 ### DFIR

 Name | Description
 ---- | ----
+[Steganography Toolkit](https://github.com/DominicBreuker/stego-toolkit) | Collection of steganography tools - helps with CTF challenges.
 ### Malware Analysis

 Name | Description